alexanderkoller/pergamon/main.typ

     x
   },

+  // Override bibstring entries like this:
+  bibstring: ("in": "In"),

   // This (together with the field formatters for volume and number below) addresses #46.
   // volume-number-separator: " ",